The History and Future of Cellular Technology

 Where We Have Been

-Cellular technology has (so far) gone through four major generations and is currently in the fifth generation.
+Cellular technology has (so far) gone through four major generations, is currently in the fifth generation, with the sixth in the planning stage.
 New cellular generations come along roughly once every decade, but they also expand, improve, and iterate over their lifecycles.

-Here's a look back at the old days, when even things like basic text messaging seemed exotic and new.
+Here's a look back at the old days when things like basic text messaging seemed exotic and new.

 What Is a G?